eik-lib/website/README.md

 | `npm run deploy`   | Run by GitHub Actions to deploy to GitHub Pages     |
 | `npm run lint`     | Run ESLint + Prettier                               |
 | `npm run lint:fix` | Fix ESLint and Prettier issues that are autofixable |

-## Contributing

-Contributions are welcome 🧡

-If you change the URL of a page, please add a redirect rule to `docusaurus.config.js`.

-PRs should target the `source` branch.
-The `main` branch is where the built website is deployed from.